stalomeow/StarRailNPRShaderDocs/docs/en/installation.md

 # Installation

+## Requirements

+- Unity >= 2022.3.20
+- Core RP Library >= 14.0.10
+- Universal RP >= 14.0.10

-This package requires **Unity >= 2022.3** and is verified on Windows & Android.
-Since the API of SRP & URP changes frequently, it is recommended **not to use a version that is too high**.
+Since the API frequently changes, it is recommended not to use a version that is too high.

 ## Install via git URL